Adaptive and Robust Multi-Task Learning

 We evaluate the proposed ARMUL methods on a real-world dataset.
 The Human Activity Recognition (HAR) database is built by \cite{AGO13} from the recordings of $30$ volunteers performing activities of daily living while carrying a waist-mounted smartphone with embedded inertial sensors.
 On average, each volunteer has 343.3 samples (min: 281, max: 409).
 Each sample corresponds to one of six activities (walking, walking upstairs, walking downstairs, sitting, standing, and laying) and has a 561-dimensional feature vector with time and frequency domain variables.

 We model each volunteer as a task and aim to distinguish between sitting and the other activities.
 The problem is therefore formulated as multi-task logistic regression with $m = 30$ tasks.
 We conduct Principal Component Analysis to reduce the dimension to 100.
 Together with the intercept term, the preprocessed data have $d = 101$ variables in total.
 We randomly select 20\% of the data from each task for testing, and train logistic models on the rest of the data.
 The sample sizes $\{ n_j \}_{j=1}^m$ for training range from 225 to 328.
-We apply three ARMUL methods [vanilla \eqref{eqn-armul-vanilla}, clustered \eqref{eqn-armul-clustered-1} and low-rank \eqref{eqn-armul-lowrank-1}] and four benchmark approaches [single-task learning (\Cref{eg-stl}), data pooling (\Cref{eg-pooling}), clustered MTL (\Cref{eg-clustered}) and low-rank MTL (\Cref{eg-lowrank})] to standardized data.
-For each ARMUL method, we set the regularization parameter $\lambda$ to be $c \sqrt{d}$ and select $c$ from $\{ 0.05, 0.1, 0.15,\cdots, 0.5 \}$ using 5-fold cross-validation.
+We apply three ARMUL methods (vanilla, clustered and low-rank) and four benchmark approaches (independent task learning, data pooling, clustered MTL and low-rank MTL) to standardized data.
+For each ARMUL method, we set $w_j = n_j$ and $\lambda_j = c \sqrt{ d / n_j }$ in \eqref{eqn-armul}, as is suggested by our results for general sample sizes (Theorems D.1 and D.2).
+The constant factor $c$ is chosen from $\{ 0.05, 0.1, 0.15,\cdots, 0.5 \}$ using 5-fold cross-validation.